detekt/detekt/README.md

 - extract `code-style.xml` and `inpect.xml` from idea settings (`Settings>CodeStyle>Scheme` and `Settings>Inspections>Profile`)
 - run `detektIdeaFormat` or `detektIdeaInspect`
 - all parameters in the following detekt-closure are mandatory for both tasks
+- make sure that current or default profile have an input path specified!

 ```groovy
 String USER_HOME = System.getProperty("user.home")